7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 1. Click the _Selectors_ mode button.
 2. Click on the _Face Selector_ drop down and select `Maximum`.
 This will select the face furthest away from the origin in the axis we select next.
 3. A new drop down will appear for setting the axis.
 Set this to `Z`.
+4. Leave the index at 0 to ignore it.
-4. Click the Create Workplane toggle to set it to ON.
+5. Click the Create Workplane toggle to set it to ON.
 This will display extra options for adding a workplane to the selected face so that the circle can be added to that.

-The _Operations dialog settings should now look like the following.
+The _Operations_ dialog settings should now look like the following.

 ![Counter Bore Face Selector](_static/Bearing_Block_Operations_Dialog_Selector_Values_Set.png)